emmett-framework/emmett/docs/orm/models.md

 > `{'allow': 'blank'}` or `{'allow': 'empty'}`

 ### Disable default validation
-Sometimes you may want to disable the default validation implemented by weppy.
+Sometimes you may want to disable the default validation implemented by Emmett.
 Depending on your needs, you have two different ways.
 When you need to disable the default validation on a single `Field`, you can use the `auto_validation` parameter:

 ```python